 Here we’ve gathered:

 - Bike Reviews – In-depth overviews about different road bikes.
-You can categorize these by price, brand or intended use.
+You can categorize these by price, brand, or intended use.

-We’d suggest you to start off looking at our Best Picks because it is our most updated list of the best road bikes at the moment.
+We’d suggest you start off looking at our Best Picks because it is our most updated list of the best road bikes at the moment.
 You can sort them by price or type!

 Materials used for these parts are typically aluminum or carbon.
 Both are lightweight materials, but carbon is a bit lighter and aluminum costs a bit less.

 There are different road bike wheel types you will want to know.
-It’s up do your preferences whether you choose climbing wheels, which are basically meant for riding uphill, or regular wheels.
+It’s up to your preferences whether you choose climbing wheels, which are basically meant for riding uphill, or regular wheels.
 Climbing wheels don’t claim to be aerodynamic and they usually have more rolling resistance compared to regular wheels.

 They weigh somewhere between 900 – 1500 grams (which is quite light).

 This is something that you should not worry too much about when buying a road bike because companies spec their bikes with the most practical ring sizes.
-However, you can make adjustments once you are familiar with your bike and if you find that you need lower or higher gears.
+However, you can make adjustments once you are familiar with your bike, and if you find that you need lower or higher gears.

 Many of the road bikes today make use of disc brakes.
 The main advantages of disk brakes over traditional (V- or side-caliper) brakes is the fact that they stop you quicker, and work better in wet weather.